florenzen/JsonSchemaProvider/README.md

 ```

 The FAKE build script is based on [MiniScaffold](https://github.com/TheAngryByrd/MiniScaffold) and provides
-most of iyts build targets.
+most of its build targets.
 The list of available targets can be obtained by

 ```bash
 ./build.sh ListTargets